 31.05.2018 /1 day: Sofia

-Our guide will meet you at the Sofia airport and assist for a transfer to hotel.
+Our guide will meet you at Sofia International airport and assist for a transfer to hotel.
 Check in.
 After a short break for refreshment, a short familiarization with the city and hotel vicinity will follow.
-Evening at leisure, to overcome the jet lag.
+Rest of day at leisure, to overcome jet lag.

-Accommodation in Sofia at Hotel Niky, 3* or similar as centrally located
+Accommodation in Sofia at Hotel Niky, 3* .

 01 June 2018/2 day: Sofia - Rila monastery – Sofia

-After breakfast, enjoy a sightseeing tour of Sofia, a city with 7000-year long history, including a visit to the impressive Alexander Nevski memorial Cathedral.
+After breakfast, enjoy a sightseeing tour of Sofia, which is a city with 7000-year long history, including a visit to the impressive Alexander Nevski memorial Cathedral.
 Tour proceeds with panoramic sightseeing of the University, the National Assembly, the Banya Bashi Mosque, the Rotunda of St. George, Roman ruins, National Palace of Culture.
-Drive to Rila Monastery - the largest in the Balkans, included in the UNESCO List of World Cultural Heritage.
-It will captivate you with its unrivalled architecture and murals.
+You will continue to Rila Monastery - the largest in the Balkans, included in the UNESCO List of World Cultural Heritage.
+It will captivate you with its unrivaled architecture and murals.
 Enjoy a tour of the monastery, including the 14th century Hrelyo Tower, the five-domed Birth of the Blessed Virgin Church and the original monastery kitchen from the 19th century.
 Late afternoon drive back to Sofia.

 02 June 2018/3 day: Sofia - Kalofer - Karlovo - Kazanlak - Stara Zagora

-Following breakfast, you will drive east, to the Rose Valley.
+Following breakfast, continue east towards the Rose Valley.
 The Rose Valley includes Karlovo and Kazanlak fields, as well as some parts of the Nova Zagora fields.
 The Total area is about 3,300 square kilometers.

-B,D, Accommodation in Stara Zagora at the 2* hotel La Roca, or similar.
+B,D, Accommodation in Hissarya SPA resort at the 2* hotel Hello Hissar,

 03 June 2018/ 4 day: Kazanlak - THE ROSE FESTIVAL IN KAZANLAK - Plovdiv

-Early morning: Visit the rose fields - you will participate in a rose picking in the rose fields of Kazanlak.
+Early morning breakfast at hotel, followed by a visit to the rose fields to participate in a rose picking in the rose fields of Kazanlak.
 Proceed to the village of Skobelevo and visit the Ethnographic complex “Damascena ”with its rose gardens and distillery.
-At noon proceed to Kazanlak to attend the street parade in Kazanlak, before driving to the Picnic place in an open-air restaurant with music, folklore dance show and wine.
+At noon proceed to Kazanlak to attend the street parade in Kazanlak, before driving to the Picnic place in an open-air restaurant where you will enjoy traditional foods, wine, music and folklore dance show.

-B,L, Accommodation in Plovdiv at a 3* hotel Dafi, or similar.
+B,L, Accommodation in Plovdiv at a 3* hotel Expo.

 04 June 2018/ 5 day: Plovdiv - Sofia Airport

-Following breakfast, you will enjoy a morning sightseeing tour, including a visit to the Old Town, the 2000yrs old Roman Theatre; the Byzantine and mediaeval fortifications, the 15th century mosque.
+Following breakfast, you will enjoy the rest of Plovdiv’s sights.
+Take a visit to the Old Town, the Roman Stadium, the Byzantine and mediaeval fortifications, the 15th century mosque.
 Walk along the narrow cobbled streets and admire the silence and tranquility of this historic town.
-In the afternoon - departure to Sofia, a 2-hrs drop-off transfer to Sofia airport.
-End of services.
+In the early afternoon you will continue the journey back to Sofia - a 2-hrs drop-off transfer to Sofia airport, where tour ends.